 The bank statement of the company is also required to prove that your business is actually running.
 You need to include your business name in full, and a record of a few recent transactions.
 Don’t forget to ask the representative to sign the statement too.

-6. Photos of the entrance with company’s name and logo
+6. Photos of the entrance with the company’s name and logo

 This might be the most tricky requirement for foreign companies, as a lot of businesses do not have physical locations any more.
 In theory, Baidu only allows business entities to set up business accounts.
 However, Croud may be able to assist you, even if you don’t have a physical office or if you share the office space with other companies.